ianduke25/CA-Incarceration-Rate-MLR-Analysis/README.md

 ## Methods

-The project utilized multiple linear regression, with preliminary analysis to check assumptions-- addressing multicollinearity, influential points, heteroscedasticity, normality, and linearity assumptions.
+The project utilized multiple linear regression, with preliminary analysis to check assumptions-- addressing multicollinearity, influential points, heteroscedasticity, normality, and linearity.
 Different model selection techniques were employed to refine the regression model.

 ## How to Use This Repository